C1nderC0ated/DCX-neo/README.md

 DCX neo is a Windows batch (`.bat`) front-end for **ADB**.
 Instead of typing dozens of `adb shell` commands by hand, you pick options from a text menu and DCX neo runs the right performance, battery and diagnostic tweaks for you.
+It also covers the SystemUI-Tuner and SetEdit ground without root: status bar, quick-settings tiles, the volume cap, and a settings explorer with snapshot/diff and profiles.

 > **Developed by AnOrmaluser12 · Updated by S1nt3r**